 Rating Criteria for Program Description (scored on a scale of 1-5; weighted at 30%) 2.1 Services/interventions: Description of the proposed services/interventions of the program.
 Description should include: how the services will address the need. how the services will be delivered. how trauma-informed care will be implemented. how the program included key elements of one or more of the Title II program purpose areas.
-Provide a rationale for the proposed program, which included a description of the relevant information to support the selection of the proposed program for the target population and the community (may include evidence-based, promising, community-defined, Gathering of Native Americans (GONA) principles, innovative, and/or data-driven practices).
-2.2 Describe how the proposed services/interventions will address the racial and ethnic disparities identified in Program Need.
-2.3 Participants: The total number of individuals projected to be served in relation to the target population.
-The plan for selecting individuals for the program who are representative of the target population (e.g., referral process).
-The plan for selecting the services that will be received by participants (e.g., risk/needs assessment tools, referral process).
-2.4 Outreach: Community Engagement: Describe a plan for continued engagement with the community throughout the grant cycle.
-Collaboration with partners (if applicable): The appropriateness of the process to select program partners or potential partners (agencies, contractors, stakeholders, private and/or public).
+Provide a rationale for the proposed program, which included a description of the relevant information to support the selection of the proposed program for the target population and the community (may include evidence-based, promising, community-defined, innovative, and/or data-driven practices).
+2.2 2.3 2.4 Outreach: Community Engagement: Describe a plan for continued engagement with the larger community throughout the grant cycle.
+Collaboration with partners: The appropriateness of the process to select program partners or potential partners (agencies, contractors, stakeholders, private and/or public).
 If partners are to be selected after the grant is awarded, then the process for selecting those has been appropriately specified.

 Suitability of the services provided by the program partners or potential partners.

-2.5 Describe the applicant agencies and partner's (if applicable) history and experience with providing similar programming or working with the target population.
+2.5 Describe the applicant agencies and partner's (if known) history and experience with providing similar programming or working with the target population.
 (If the applicant's partners are unknown, describe the criteria that partners will need to meet.)